Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 Parting Thoughts

-Creativity, innovation, and effective tactical execution starts with a healthy culture of learning.
-I hope this article provides the requisite insights on how you can leverage informal learning to augment, support, and bolster formal training and create holistic training programs to facilitate organizational success.
+Creativity, innovation, and effective tactical execution start with a healthy culture of learning.
+This article provides the requisite insights on how you can leverage informal learning to augment, support, and bolster formal training and create holistic training programs to facilitate organizational success.

 References